gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 To store the configuration above, we'll create a new resource Kind: `Integration`.
 It'll leverage the `subkind` prop to distinguish future integrations.

+Multiple AWS Integrations might exist in the same cluster.

 ### High Level Flow
 Simplified flow of interactions between User, Teleport and AWS: